Dotneteer/kliveide/docs/_posts/documents/2019-01-01-expressions.md

 permalink: "documents/expressions"
 ---

-The __SpectNetIde__ assembler has a rich syntax for evaluating expressions.
+The __Klive__ assembler has a rich syntax for evaluating expressions.
 You can use the very same syntax with the `#if` directives, the Z80 instructions, and the compiler statements.

 You can use operands and operators just like in most programming languages.
-Nevertheless, the __SpectNetIde__ implementation has its particular way of evaluating expressions:
+Nevertheless, the __Klive__ implementation has its particular way of evaluating expressions:

 * Expressions can be one of these types:
   * *Booleans* (`true` or `false`)